API Pump Type Definitions | Understanding API Standards

 Dual unpressurized system

 - Buffer fluid circulates from the buffer fluid reservoir, through the space between the primary and backup seal, and back to the reservoir.
-Fluid is circulated by a weak pumping action built into the seal.
+The fluid is circulated by a weak pumping action built into the seal

-- It the fluid flashes to vapor at low pressure, the vapor is piped to a flare or vapor recovery system, through an orifice at the top of the tank.
-If the primary seal is allowing too much leakage, the vapor will build pressure in the reservoir against the orifice and a pressure instrument can alert the operator.
+- If the fluid flashes to vapor at low pressure, the vapor is piped to a flare or vapor recovery system, through an orifice at the top of the tank.
+If the primary seal is allowing too much leakage, the vapor will build pressure in the reservoir against the orifice and a pressure instrument can alert the operator

 Plan 53 –